 The use tax essentially serves as a sales tax on imports to Oklahoma.
 It is charged when items are bought out of state but brought in for use in Oklahoma.
 Mail order sales and business purchases make up most of the use tax revenue, which is much less than from the sales tax.
 However, use tax is increasing as a result of a court ruling and legislative action, which enabled the state to collect sales tax on online purchases from out-of-state vendors and “market facilitators,” who connect buyers and sellers for purchases of goods and services.
 The tax is expected to generate $19.6 million annually.

-Sales and use tax revenue received by the state is split between the (or General Fund) The principal funding source for most government operations.
-Any revenue not restricted...
-(83.61 percent), the Education Reform (HB 1017) A self-balancing accounting structure with revenues, expenditures, assets and liabilities used to track monies flowing...
-(10.46 percent) and the Teachers Retirement Fund (5 percent), with the remaining 0.93 percent divided between several funds benefitting the Tourism Department and Historical Society.
-The use tax is apportioned the same way, except that the first $20.5 million is apportioned to the Education Reform A fund that receives income of a specific agency or entity and supports expenditures of... (also known as the “1017 Fund”) before the percentages above are applied to the remainder.
+Sales and use tax revenue received by the state is split between the General Revenue Fund (83.61 percent), the Education Reform (HB 1017) Fund (10.46 percent) and the Teachers Retirement Fund (5 percent), with the remaining 0.93 percent divided between several funds benefitting the Tourism Department and Historical Society.
+The use tax is apportioned the same way, except that the first $20.5 million is apportioned to the Education Reform Revolving Fund (also known as the “1017 Fund”) before the percentages above are applied to the remainder.

 The state sends collects both state and local sales and taxes, then passes local collections to cities and counties each month.